ananyateklu/second-brain/docs/OPENAI_SDK_FEATURES_IMPLEMENTATION.md

 **Priority:** HIGH
 **Complexity:** Low
-**Status:** ⏳ Uses Separate Service
+**Status:** ✅ Implemented
 **Target:** Migrate to SDK `EmbeddingClient`

 #### Overview

-Use the SDK's `EmbeddingClient` for text embeddings instead of raw HTTP calls.
+The SDK's `EmbeddingClient` is now used for text embeddings with support for custom dimensions (256-3072) and token usage tracking.

 #### SDK Usage